 Granite uses the debt metrics noted above to assess its borrowing capacity and the ability to meet its current and future financing obligations.
-At December 31, 2018, the debt ratios remain relatively favourable providing financial flexibility for future growth.
+At December 31, 2019, there were no significant changes in the debt ratios, which remain relatively favourable, providing financial flexibility for future growth.

 Granite's unsecured debentures, term loans and credit facility agreements contain financial and non-financial covenants that include maintaining certain leverage and debt service ratios.
-As at December 31, 2018, Granite was in compliance with all of these covenants.
+As at December 31, 2019, Granite was in compliance with all of these covenants.